-Travelers today are increasingly able to build their own trip itineraries, encompassing airplanes, trains, cars and other ground transportation options for each leg of their journey to suit their schedule and budget, within a single platform.
+Travelers today are increasingly able to build their own trip itineraries, encompassing airplanes, trains, cars and other ground transportation options.
+They are able to do this for each leg of their journey to suit their schedule and budget, all within a single platform.
 This includes the travel options available once they reach their destination, like a tram in Brussels or a trolley in San Francisco.
 Travelers are also frequently communicating details of their trip plans across the digital channels they use every day, such as email and calendars.
-As a result, there lies an opportunity to further simplify their experience by going where the customer is to engage, enhance and inspire them.
+As a result, there lies an opportunity to further simplify their experience by going where the customer is to engage and inspire them.

-At Travelport, we believe that through applying new technologies to the travel booking experience, we can eliminate points of frustration for travelers, making travel a truly customer-centric experience.
+At Travelport, we believe that by applying new technologies to the travel booking experience, we can eliminate points of frustration for travelers, making travel a truly customer-centric experience.

 1. Systems of engagement: Taking travel to the traveler